nax3t/interview-handbook/jquery/index.md

 - jQuery provides a useful `.clone()` method to create a deep copy of matching elements.
 Answer the following questions:
 	1. What is meant by a “deep copy”?
 	2. What is normally not included in the cloned copy?
 How can some of this behavior be controlled?
-	3.What is a potential “gotcha” when using the `.clone()` method?
+	3. What is a potential “gotcha” when using the `.clone()` method?
 (HINT: What is an element attribute that you would generally not want to clone?)
 - Explain the `.promise()` method in jQuery, including how and why it would be used.
 - Consider the code snippet below.
 If there are 5 `<div>` elements on the page, what will be the difference between the start and end times displayed?
 ```js